eacrespo15/PhaseEquilAlgor/README.md

-# README

 # Phase equilibrium & Thermophysical Properties

 ## About the author:

-Emanuel A. Crespo
+Emanuel A. Crespo\
-PhD in Chemical Engineering: 2017-2021
+PhD in Chemical Engineering: 2017-2021\
 University of Aveiro/CICECO Aveiro Institute of Materials

 ## Introduction: